 (dates subject to change)This winter break we will be traveling to the region of Los Santos, Costa Rica.
 Costa Rica is known for its diverse eco-systems, making up 5% of the earths global biodiversity.
 In recent years they have made a clear commitment to supporting sustainable efforts throughout the country to grow industry and support developing communities that lie within the cloud forests of the country.

 Must be a currently enrolled HCC student and 18 years of age by January 11, 2019 to apply.

-Applications, available in October 2017, can be picked up in the Center for Service Learning (MH 120).
+Applications, available at the end of January, can be picked up in the Center for Service Learning (MH 120).
 Selected participants will be required to pay a $250 trip fee.
 The cost will cover all major expenses including airfare, ground transportation, meals and lodging.